Eddie Rosario Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 11th-ranked team ERA among all league pitching staffs (4.01).
+- The Yankees have the 14th-ranked team ERA among all league pitching staffs (4.07).

-- In his last appearance on Wednesday, the right-hander went 5 1/3 innings against the Chicago White Sox, allowing one earned run while surrendering four hits.
+- In his last time out -- in relief on Thursday -- the righty threw two innings against the Chicago White Sox, giving up four earned runs while surrendering five hits.

-- The 27-year-old has an ERA of 4.23, with 8.6 strikeouts per nine innings, in 24 games this season.
-Opponents have a .260 batting average against him.
+- The 29-year-old has an 8.06 ERA and 7.9 strikeouts per nine innings across 14 games this season, while allowing a batting average of .332 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.